mia-platform/documentation/docs/console/project-configuration/project-settings.md

 :::

-#### How Image Pull Secret are configured to Kubernetes
+### How Image Pull Secret are configured to Kubernetes

-When creating Kubernetes manifests of the Project service deployments, the Console will create and insert an array of `imagePullSecrets` in the `spec` section of the `Deployment` resource.
-This array will contain all the names of the Image Pull Secrets configured in the Console.
+When creating Kubernetes manifests of the Project service deployments, the Console will create and insert an array of `imagePullSecrets` in the `spec` section of the `Deployment`
+This array contains all the names of the Image Pull Secrets configured in the Console, along with the Image Pull Secrets configured in the Container Registries section.

 The configuration applies to all the Microservices and CronJobs of the Project.